rladies/rladiesguide/content/organization/tech/email/index.en.md

 The Google Workspace Team_

 When you click on the button for login, you will get a message agreeing on the Term of use of the new R-Ladies account.
-After you agree you will login and will need to change your temporary password.
+After you agree you will be able to login and you will need to change your temporary password.

 After that you [will login](#webmail) and [use the account](https://support.google.com/mail?sjid=12348347883239577326-SA#topic=3394212) as any other gmail email address.